Smoothed Differential Privacy

-The above proposition shows that DP can guarantee smoothed DP, and smoothed DP can guarantee DDP.
-The proof and additional discussions about Proposition~\ref{prop:relationship} can be found in Appendix~\ref{app:DDP}.

-Next, we present four properties of smoothed DP and discuss how they can help mechanism designers figure out the smoothed DP level of mechanisms.
+First, we present four properties of smoothed DP and discuss how they can help mechanism designers figure out the smoothed DP parameters of mechanisms.
 We first present the robustness to \emph{post-processing} property, which says no function can make a mechanism less private without adding extra knowledge about the database.
 The post-processing property of smoothed DP can be used to upper bound the privacy level of many mechanisms.
-With it, we know a private data-preprocessing can guarantee the privacy of the whole mechanism.
-Then, the rest part of the mechanisms can be arbitrarily designed.
+With it, we know private data preprocessing can guarantee the privacy of the whole mechanism.
+Then, the rest part of the mechanism does not need to consider privacy issues.
 The proof of all four properties of the smoothed DP can be found in Appendix~\ref{app:prop_proof}.

-\begin{proposition}[\textbf{\boldmath Post-processing}] Let $\calM:\calX^{\nagent}\to\calA$ be a $(\epsilon,\delta,\Pi)$-smoothed DP mechanism.
-For any $f:\calA\to\calA'$ (which can also be randomized), $f\circ\calM:\calX^{\nagent}\to\calA'$ is also $(\epsilon,\delta,\Pi)$-smoothed DP. \end{proposition}
+\begin{proposition}[\textbf{\boldmath Post-processing}] Let $\calM:\calXs\to\calA$ be a $(\epsilon,\delta,\Pi)$-smoothed DP mechanism.
+For any $f:\calA\to\calA'$ (which can also be randomized), $f\circ\calM:\calXs\to\calA'$ is also $(\epsilon,\delta,\Pi)$-smoothed DP. \end{proposition}

 Then, we introduce the composition theorem for the smoothed DP, which bounds the smoothed DP property of databases when two or more mechanisms publish their outputs about the same database.